 Image 9

-Discussion: opportunities and challenges for self-organisation driven PD
+Discussion: Opportunities and Challenges for Self-Organisation driven PD on an urban scale

-Design on an urban scale
+The question that this case struggles with, and it is a common problem in other cases of self-organisation driven PD -, is, if and how the observations can be multiplied or scaled to design on an urban level.
+Many lessons can be learned from the structures themselves: how the roofs are created via textile strings etc. However, the question is also what the wider urban infrastructure can learn from this.
+Design on this larger scale can certainly acquire knowledge regarding the relational character of this design process.
+Needs recording, not correct.
+Here, close attention is paid to self-organisation and tapping into and expanding the human infrastructure, the knowledge and experience of people, for designing spatial plans for the future.
+This sentence needs reworking – its unclear what it is saying

-The question that this case - like many other cases of self-organisation driven PD -struggles with, is if and how the observations can be multiplied or scaled to design on an urban level.
-Many lessons can be learned from the structures themselves: how the roofs are created via textile strings etc. However, the question is also what the bigger urban infrastructure can learn from this.
-Design on this larger scale can certainly acquire knowledge of the relational character of this design process in which close attention is paid to self-organisation and tapping into and expanding the human infrastructure, being the knowledge and experience of people, for designing spatial plans for the future.
 This case also shows the potential of learning from and expanding the material relations: using the many crossings so typical to Hong Kong, to create anchor points (e.g. electricity poles, water connections and platforms) throughout the city to which temporary infrastructures (e.g. living, working, gardening, selling goods) can be attached.

-Self-organisation as part of a larger PD system
+Self-organisation as Part of a Larger PD System

 In this design process it became very clear that self-organisation cannot be studied in isolation.
 The self-organisation in building homes quickly became an intrinsic part of the relational network of the designers: the designers, their visitors, the events they organised (e.g. 100 in 1 day interventions).
-The designers started organising co-design sessions, inviting the self-builders to share the knowledge and experiences with the design community.
+The designers started organising co-design sessions, inviting the self-builders to share their knowledge and experiences with the design community.
 During the two years of research, the position of this self-organising practice in relation to governments and private actors also became clear.
 The government has removed the temporary living structures once and is planning to do it again.
-The environment around the temporary homes is becoming one big building site, since the old Sham Shui Po is quickly being replaced by new high rise private and public buildings, which also produces some tension with the informal housing and communal spaces.
+The environment around the temporary homes is becoming one big building site, since the old Sham Shui Po is quickly being replaced by new high rise private and public buildings.
+These changes understandably produce some tension with the informal housing and communal spaces.

 The role of the designer/researcher

-It is clear that the designers in this case have developed a very close relation with the self-built community, which requires the designers to continuous reflect on the own role and position in the design process in relation to the other actors involved.
+It is clear that designers in this case have developed a very close relationship with the self-built community, which requires the designers to continuosuly reflect on their own role and position in the design process; especially in relation to the other actors involved.
 This self-reflection puts some positive pressure on the designers to design processes and artefacts that recognise the self-builders’ agency and desires.
-It also confronts the them with some challenges, since the strong involvement can also blind them from possible threats of these forms of street living, such as drug abuse, unsafety of the structures etcetera or a fear to start designing, since no design proposal will completely satisfy all community members.
+It also produces some challenges, because of their close involvement they can also become blind to the possible threats of such street living.
+Threats like drug abuse, unstable structures or further the fear of designing, because no design proposal will completely satisfy all community members.

 The concepts permanent versus temporary